merlab-uw/Tutorials/file_conversion/readme.md

 # File conversion

-When embarking upon your population genetic analyses, you will quickly find that you will need to change file formats to use different programs.
-Changing file formats can be be really time-consuming, so we've synthesized resources for doing so quickly and reproducibly!
+When embarking upon your population genetic analyses, you will quickly find that changing file formats is a big part of the work.
+Changing file formats can be be really time-consuming, esecially when first getting started on your analyses.
+To help, we've synthesized resources for doing so quickly and reproducibly!
 Here, we'll cover PGD Spider, the R package ``radiator``, and some custom scripts our lab has put together.

 ## [1] PGD Spider